Policy & Guidelines

 Students shall be free from unreasonable search and/or seizure regarding their person and their personal property.
 However, university officials, including Resident Assistants, are authorized to enter, search, and/or inspect student rooms, suites and public rooms in the small group living units under certain circumstances.
 There are three common occasions when room entry may be necessary: health and safety inspections, room searches, and performance of duty.

-Students will be issued keys, which they are expected to use responsibly, taking into consideration the safety, security and privacy of other residents.
-Keys are for personal use only, and students are not to loan them to others at any time.
-Students are responsible for reporting the lost or stolen keys to the Campus Life office immediately.
-Students may incur a $25 cost for key-card replacement and a $50 fee for a hard-key replacement.
+Residents will be issued keys and are expected to be used responsibly, taking into consideration the safety, security, and privacy of other residents.
+Keys are for personal use only.
+Residents are not to loan them to others at any time.
+Residents are responsible for reporting any lost or stolen keys to the Campus Life Office immediately.
+Residents may incur a $25 cost for key-card replacement and a $50 fee for a hard-key replacement.

 Guests and Overnight Guests

 Guests must be escorted at all times and in all areas of the residence halls by his/her host.
 You are responsible for the conduct of your guest at all times, and guests are expected to abide by all hall policies.
 Guests who are acting inappropriately may be asked to leave the residence halls immediately.